lars-frogner/Backstaff/README.md

 bash setup_backstaff build --features=netcdf,... --release
 ```

-**_NOTE:_** If you get a linking error along the lines of `relocation truncated to fit: R_X86_64_32 against ...`, it means that the compiled binary becomes too large for the 32-bit address offsets used by the compiler to reference data within the binary to be sufficient.
+**_NOTE:_** If you get a linking error along the lines of `relocation truncated to fit: R_X86_64_32 against ...`, it means that the compiled binary becomes too large to handle with the 32-bit address offsets used by the compiler to reference data within the binary.
 This can happen if the binary is built in debug mode with too many features.
 To avoid this error, reduce the number of features or compile in release mode.

 ## Using the command line program